Celebrity Chefs Spread Louisiana’s Culinary Fame

 Head upriver a bit to Donaldsonville, and you’ll find the home base for a culinary empire built by globetrotting chef John Folse.
 Through books and TV programs, with a robust line of specialty Louisiana food products and at his Lafitte’s Landing restaurant, he deciphers Creole and Cajun traditions for diners worldwide to discover.
 Don't miss Restaurant R'evolution in New Orleans that opened in 2012.

 Times change, but Louisiana cuisine endures.
-Today, chefs like John Besh and Donald Link are leading a new generation of ambitious kitchen talent eager to share the state’s culinary heritage and make their own mark along the way.
-John Besh owns multiple restaurant across Louisiana but stop into Borgne or Domenica while in New Orleans.
-And to experience Donald Link's cuisine head to Cochon, Peche or any of this other mouthwatering restaurants.
+Today, chefs like Donald Link are leading a new generation of ambitious kitchen talent eager to share the state’s culinary heritage and make their own mark along the way.
+To experience Donald Link's cuisine head to Cochon, Peche or any of this other mouthwatering restaurants.